 Journey through spectacular mountain scenery on the White Pass and Yukon Rail Excursion.
 Photo: Wendy Nordvik-Carr©

-Most popular glaciers and fjords to see on a Alaska cruise
+Most popular glaciers and fjords to see on an Alaska cruise

 Glacier Bay National Park

-Glacier Bay National Park is a designation UNESCO World Heritage Site.
-The number of cruise ships entering the fjord are restricted and Holland America offers the most visits to this breathtaking area than any other cruise line.
+Glacier Bay National Park is a designated UNESCO World Heritage Site.
+The number of cruise ships entering the fjord is restricted and Holland America offers the most visits to this breathtaking area than any other cruise line.

 Glacier Bay is one of the largest mammal protection areas.

-Glacier Bay as viewed from the deck of Holland America, one of the best cruises to take to Alaska.
+Glacier Bay, as viewed from the deck of Holland America, is one of the best cruises to take to Alaska.
 Photo: Wendy Nordvik-Carr©

 Icy Strait